sap-tutorials/Tutorials/tutorials/hana-python-basic-connection/hana-python-basic-connection.md

 ---

 ## Prerequisites
-- A running HANA database instance and credentials of a database user
+- A running SAP HANA database instance and credentials of a database user.
-- Familiarity with Python
+- Familiarity with Python.

 ## Details
 ### You will learn
-  - Install the HANA client driver for Python
+  - How to install the SAP HANA client driver for Python
-  - (Optional) Install the client driver using a virtual environment
+  - How to install the client driver using a virtual environment (optional)
-  - Connect to an instance of SAP HANA
+  - How to connect to an instance of SAP HANA
-  - Using environment variables to provide connection parameters
+  - How to use environment variables to provide connection parameters

-We recommend using [virtual environments](https://docs.python.org/3/library/venv.html) to localize your Python run-time environment.
+We recommend using [virtual environments](https://docs.python.org/3/library/venv.html) to localize your Python runtime environment.
 If you choose to use virtual environments, you can find a guide on using virtual environments [here](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments).

 ---